singh1114/jeklog/_posts/2017-12-19-how-to-create-a-free-blog-using-github-pages-and-jekyll-with-jeklog.markdown

 title: How to create a free blog using GitHub Pages and Jekyll with Jeklog
 slug: how-to-create-a-free-blog-using-github-pages-and-jekyll-with-jeklog
 ---
 JekLog is a blogging platform created to launch Jekyll blogs in few clicks and host it using GitHub pages.
 If you want to start a free blog using Jekyll, you are at a right place.
+The combination of Jekyll GitHub is the source of creating fast, secure and free blogs over the internet.
+Jekyll is a static site generator, which means the site generates simple HTML and shows it to the hosting provider.
+GitHub Pages act as the hosting provider in this case.
+All the files are hosted on GitHub for free.
+JekLog hides the complexities of Git and Jekyll from the user and provides them with a great interface to read, write and share there content.

 &nbsp;